medinast21/medina-portfolio/docs/SOP.md

 Typically AspenTech Act! support agents do not handle obtaining or installing the SSL certificate directly.

-Have the client's IT vendor / contact handle the installation of the SSL certificate and once it has been installed, the consultant will be able to configure the API endpoint for the Act! database.
+Have the client's IT vendor / contact handle the installation of the SSL certificate and once it has been installed, the AspenTech consultant will be able to configure the API endpoint for the Act! database.

 !!! note
         An SSL certificate configuration requires Act!
 Premium for Web be installed on the host machine, along with